tiiuae/ghaf/docs/src/ref_impl/usage.md

 ## Customize your Ghaf-based project

-To use the Ghaf declarative module system, check what you need in your system and choose the module options you need.
+To use the Ghaf declarative module system, check what you need in your system and choose the [modules options](./modules_options.md) you need.
 For example, import the ghaf `graphics`-module and declare that you won't need the reference Wayland-compositor Weston and the demo applications:
 ```
           {
             ghaf.graphics.weston = {